aik5787/FoundantTechnologies_TestProject-_oneTestFlow/README.md

 Environment Variables

-Make sure to set the following environment variables in your .env file or in your CI/CD environment:
+Create a .env file or add these variables to your CI/CD environment:

 USERNAME=your_username
 PASSWORD=your_password

-Running Tests
+🚀 Running Tests

 Locally

-To run the tests locally using the Cypress GUI:
+To launch Cypress with the GUI:

 npx cypress open

-To run the tests in headless mode:
+To run in headless mode:

 npx cypress run

 Specific Tests

-To run tests in parallel and create a mochawesome report:
+To run the test and generate a Mochawesome report:

 npm run test:full

-GitHub Actions
+🖥 GitHub Actions

-This repository is configured to run tests automatically on pull requests using GitHub Actions.
-The workflow file is located in .github/workflows/cypress-tests.yml.

 Triggering the Workflow

-The workflow is triggered on:
+This repository leverages GitHub Actions to run tests on every pull request.
+The workflow file is located at .github/workflows/cypress-tests.yml.

+Triggers:

 Pull requests (opened, reopened, edited, synchronized) Manually via workflow_dispatch

-Contributing
+🤝 Contributing

 Contributions are welcome!
-Please create an issue or submit a pull request.
+Please follow these steps:

 Fork the repository.
 Create a new branch.
 Make your changes.
 Commit your changes.
-Push to the branch.
+Push to your branch.
-Create a pull request.